tensorflow/tensorflow/g3doc/QuickstartRewrites.md

-structure of the IR, operations, etc. See [Table-driven Operation Definition](OpDefinitions.md) and [Declarative Rewrite Rule](DeclarativeRewrites.md) for the detailed explanation of all available mechansims for defining operations and rewrites in a table-driven manner.
+structure of the IR, operations, etc. See [Table-driven Operation Definition](OpDefinitions.md) and [Declarative Rewrite Rule](DeclarativeRewrites.md) for the detailed explanation of all available mechanisms for defining operations and rewrites in a table-driven manner.

 ## Adding operation